 At 19 years old, I left the Chicago area to serve in the United States Air Force, I graduated from the University of Illinois at Chicago with a degree in history.
 Following that, I went on to The John Marshall Law School, where I graduated in 2002, and entered the Illinois bar later that year.
 Recently I have also had the honor of being admitted to the U.S. Supreme Court Bar.

 My career started as a prosecutor for the Cook County State's Attorney's Office, beginning with criminal appeals and child support enforcement and then criminal prosecutions.
 In 2005, I changed directions and entered private practice, where I have concentrated my practice in real estate transactions, but have also successfully defended hundreds of criminal and traffic cases.
 I greatly enjoy the challenge of a court room, however, I equally enjoy the balance that transactional work brings to my practice.

 I am a member of the Christian Legal Society, Illinois State Bar Association, Illinois Real Estate Lawyers Association, Attorneys' Title Guaranty Fund, and the Chicago Title Insurance Company.
-I currently attend The Moody Church, and am a member of Christian Business Fellowship, member of the board of trustees for Koinonia House National Ministries, a prison and post-prison ministry, a volunteer with the Christian legal aid organization Administer Justice, and an adjunct instructor at Judson University.
+I currently attend The Moody Church, and am a member of Christian Business Fellowship, member of the board of trustees for Koinonia House National Ministries, a prison and post-prison ministry, and a volunteer with the Christian legal aid organization Administer Justice.